 Parenting…it’s not for the weak

-There have been multiple times over the past few years when one of our kids has had to move back home for a short amount of time.
-I love the life that Steve and I have together but I also love being with my family and am inexplicably grateful that they know we’re here for them and that they like us enough to consider this an option.
+We’ve had multiple times over the past few years when one of our kids had to move back home for a short time.
+I love the life that Steve and I have together, but I also love being with my family.
+The fact that they know we’re here for them and that they like us enough to consider coming back is something I’m eternally grateful for.

-Recently, we had a little over three weeks of a full house.
-6 adults, 2 babies and 4 dogs converged on our home.
-The possessions of two young women and two families were crammed into our house and garage.
-Our schedules were dictated by a 2 year-old and a 9 month-old.
-I swept up a pile of dog hair twice a day and ran to the grocery store about the same amount of times.
+Recently, we had three weeks of a full house.
+6 adults, 2 babies and 4 dogs converged on our home with the possessions of two young women and two families crammed into every corner.
+Our schedules were dictated by a 2 year-old and a 9 month-old and I swept up a pile of dog hair and ran to the grocery store twice a day.
 The washing machine was once again on high capacity and dishes were constantly in the sink.
-For four of those days, my daughter and her husband took a vacation and we watched two babies…alone…for the first time.
+For four of those days, my daughter and her husband took a vacation, and we watched two babies…alone…for the first time.

 It was wonderful!

 I had so many memories of the years when my girls were young as I watched my granddaughters.
 Sweet memories of plays they performed, “food” we cooked, finger paintings that we did and puddles we jumped in.
-They were sweet years but I don’t think I had a true appreciation of them until they were gone.
+They were such sweet years but I don’t think I had a true appreciation of them until they were gone.
 Or until I was old enough to see the beauty of childhood.
-I remember one morning sitting on the front porch swing with Della in my lap and feeling overwhelmed by the awe of her.
+I remember sitting on the front porch swing with my granddaughter in my lap and feeling overwhelmed by the awe of her.
 Not just how much I love her but how amazingly miraculous it is to watch a child grow.
 To see them look at something for the first time and realize that their brain is in the process of storing all kinds of new information.
 To watch their wonder as they see a butterfly or to hear them laugh at the feeling of a raindrop on their nose.
 I wish I would have had this perspective when my kids were young.
-I wish I’d have sat on the floor and been amazed by rolling a ball back and forth.
+I wish I would have plopped down on the floor with them and been amazed by rolling a ball back and forth.
 I wish I would have created opportunities for them to get dirty more by drawing on the sidewalk, making mud pies, or sliding around on a soapy floor in a diaper.
-I wish I would have sung songs with them instead of turning on the TV, taken books off the shelf with them only to teach them how to put them back and doing that over and over and over again, or simply spent the time to be in awe with them at anything from cotton balls to nails or worms.
-I don’t think I was a bad mother at all but I know the propensity of youth to be preoccupied with all the issues of life and I was preoccupied much of the time.
+I wish I would have sung songs with them instead of turning on the TV, shared the awe of watching a worm or bird, taken books off the shelf with them and then taught them how to put them back over, and over, and over again instead of just getting frustrated that they pulled them off the shelf in the first place.
+I don’t think I was a bad Mother, but I know the propensity of youth to be preoccupied with all the issues of life and I was preoccupied much of the time.
 Age offers us wisdom to see that most things aren’t nearly as lasting or beautiful as watching a hummingbird for the first time.
-It reminds you to stop and give your full attention to things that are precious because you realize how quickly they are gone.
+It reminds you to stop and give your full attention to things that are precious because you realize how quickly they’re gone.

 So, now that I can sit on my front porch early in the morning to journal and pray, I’m reminded of how sweet it was to give my granddaughter a notebook and marker so she could “journal” with me even though I didn’t get much written.
-How sweet it was to swing and watch the birds as the sun was rising just like I did with my grandparents and my dad.
+How sweet it was to swing and watch the birds as the sun was rising just like I did with my Grandparents and my Dad.
 That legacy hits me hard as the house is quiet this morning.
-I realize that family is a gift and memories are created when we are present with one another.
+I realize that family is a gift, and memories are created when we’re present with one another.
 Make the most of the chaos.
-It won’t last forever but how we react to it will forever change us… and those we love
+It won’t last forever but how we react to it will forever change us… and those we love.

 September 29, 2019